North Oil Company (Qatar): Operations

 North Oil operates the Al Shaheen Oil Field.
 The field is situated in Qatari waters, around 180 kilometers north from Doha, 80 kilometers north of Ras Laffan and the north-east coast of Qatar.
 Al Shaheen is the largest offshore field in Qatar and is part of the South Pars/North Dome Gas-Condensate field, stretching across 9,700 square kilometres in Iranian and Qatari waters.
 The field is considered one of the largest and most complex oilfields in the world.

 Current production of the field was 300000 oilbbl/d in 2017, produced by 33 platforms and close to 400 wells.
-The field covers more than 40% of Qatars total oil production.
+The field yields more than 100 million barrels per year, 45% of Qatar's total oil production.

-The companies current goal is to maintain current production and output levels from the field, which is considered difficult in complex fields like Al Shaheen, given the natural decrease of pressure and resources.
-In order to achieve their current goal, the company plans to drill more than 100 new wells until 2022.
+NOC's current goal is to maintain current production and output levels from the field, which is considered difficult in complex fields like Al Shaheen, given the natural decrease of pressure and resources.
+In order to achieve their current goal, the company plans to drill more than 100 new wells up to 2022.

-The Al Shaheen oil field, situated off the north-east coast of Qatar, is one of the largest and most complex of its kind in the world.
-Its 100 million barrels per annum comprise 45% of Qatar's Oil production.